FAQs regarding regular testing in companies and schools

 PDF | 511.53 KB

 Companies that test regularly benefit from not having to quarantine: employees can continue to work despite close contact with a person who tested positive.
-Furthermore, participating companies are exempt from the requirement to have their employees work from home since 31.05.2021.
 The tests are free for companies as well as schools.

 Roughly 0.1 to 0.2 per cent of the population are infected with the coronavirus without being aware of it (asymptomatic carriers).
 These carriers can spread the virus for a long time without realising it.